 News & Announcements

 Read the latest news from Northwestern University Feinberg School of Medicine’s Skin Biology & Diseases Resource-Based Center.
-The links below take you to articles where you can learn more about our members latest developments, achievements, awards and honors.
+The links below take you to articles where you can learn more about our directors and members latest developments, achievements, awards and honors.
+You can also check out our Northwestern SBDRC Newsletter to catch up on what's new in our research cores.

 In collaboration with the Office of Diversity and Inclusion, student groups organized the medical school’s first Diversity and Inclusion Week, which explored the importance of diversity, inclusion and representation in medicine and society.